Born in Wilford on 3 May 1869, Alick Handford was a right-arm medium pace bowler with an easy action, making the ball come quickly off the pitch.

-His first trial for Nottinghamshire was in the Colts XXII of 1893, he then appeared for Nottinghamshire Colts v Yorkshire Colts in June in 1894 and won a place in the County side v Gloucestershire at Trent Bridge on Jul 26th, 27th and 28th 1894, gaining immediate recognition with a second innings analysis of 26-18-25-5.
+His first trial for Nottinghamshire was in the Colts XXII of 1893, he then appeared for Nottinghamshire Colts v Yorkshire Colts in June 1894 and won a place in the County side v Gloucestershire at Trent Bridge the following month, gaining immediate recognition with a second innings analysis of 26-18-25-5.

-He finished the season with 25 wickets at a cost of 17.44 each in four matches.
-The Nottinghamshire committee were more than impressed and went to much trouble to secure his services for all their matches in 1895, first by obtaining a substitute for his club engagement and second by finding him a place on the M.C.C staff.
+He finished the 1894 season with 25 wickets at a cost of 17.44 each from four matches.
+The Nottinghamshire Committee were sufficiently impressed and went to considerable trouble to secure his services for 1895, first by obtaining a substitute for his club engagement and second by finding him a place on the MCC staff.

-Alick Handford died in Tavistock on October 15th, 1935.
+Alick Handford died in Tavistock, Devon, on 15 October 1935.